This biography is based on Werner Spies (ed.) and Claudia Loyall,

 Registers back in Nuremberg in April.
 A week after his return, he moves to Munich.

-On 24 June, marries Elsbeth Schülein, a Fellow students from Nuremberg, who joins him in Munich in July.
-Lives in the Munich quarter Schwabing at Unertlstrasse 1.
+On 24 June, marries Elsbeth Schülein, a fellow student from Nuremberg, who joins him in Munich in July.
+Lives in the Munich district of Schwabing at Unertlstrasse 1.
 Spends time at Café Heck with fellow artists.

 Leaves Munich soon after Hitler is declared Chancellor.
 Emigrates to Paris.